Battle of Antrea: The early stage

-In 12 February, the White commander Herman Wärnhjelm ordered his men to retreat from Hannila across the Vuoksi river but the captain Aarne Sihvo refused to follow the order.
+In 12 February, the White commander Herman Wärnhjelm ordered his men to retreat from Hannila across the Vuoksi river but captain Aarne Sihvo refused to follow the order.
 Instead, Sihvo ordered his men to attack Ahvola, which the Whites then took.
 They also made a failed attack against Kavantsaari.
 Wärnhjelm was now dismissed and replaced by Sihvo.
-The Reds in turn, lost a large number of their strength in the following days as the Russian volunteer brigades left the Antrea Front.
-Some minor attacks was still made, but after 24 February the front line was formed and the battle turned into a trench warfare.
-The two sides now had approximately 1,500 men in Ahvola and few hundred more in their other positions.
+The Reds, in turn, lost a large number of their strength in the following days as the Russian volunteer brigades left the Antrea Front.
+Some minor attacks were still made, but after 24 February the front line was formed and the battle turned into trench warfare.
+The two sides now had approximately 1,500 men each in Ahvola and a few hundred more in other positions.